Decodo/python-scrapy-amazon/README.md

 # Running the scraper

-Navigate to the project folder and run the following command
+Navigate to the project folder and run the following command:

 ```
 scrapy crawl amazon_search